Long Covid Part 10: MCMC Management Protocol

 Common Specific Problems

-Mitochondrial dysfunction /oxidative stress / metabolic damage ( DNA testing with Dr Valerio Vittone will provide clarity on mitochondrial and inflammatory deleterious bad gene variants that are critical to Mitochondrial dysfunction and the exaggerated immune response caused by Covid )
+Mitochondria are the powerhouses of our cells and are vital to maintaining the health and even survival of cells and play a key role in maintaining homeostasis and cell-mediated immunity.
+Mitochondrial dysfunction/ oxidative stress /metabolic damage ( DNA testing with Dr Valerio Vittone provides clarity on mitochondrial and inflammatory deleterious bad gene variants that are critical to Mitochondrial dysfunction and the exaggerated immune response caused by Covid).

 Impaired cardiac function

-All (so far) have history of other problems, but dysregulated by Covid, most common is neck injury.
+All (so far) have history of other problems, but dysregulated by Covid-related sensitization, most common is neck injury, but once sensitized, computers, phones, poor posture very important

 Recommend lying and standing ECGs, Holter monitor (for HRV pattern and QT).
-Sympathetic pattern we have found best controlled by “Kiiko Matsumoto” acupuncture and with diet change- keto/low histamine and base treatment with H1/H2 blockade to get them started.
+Sympathetic pattern best controlled by “Kiiko Matsumoto” acupuncture and with diet change- keto/low histamine and base treatment with H1/H2 blockade to get them started.

-The POTS type ALL have mechanical components, mostly (85%) from neck and thoracic outlet (see POTS article in website).
+The POTS type ALL have mechanical components, mostly (85%) from neck and thoracic outlet (see “Assembling the Pieces in POTS” article in website).
 The intra-abdominal drivers are hard to assess as we can only image the arteries and veins, not the vagal compression, and unless significant enough to interest surgeons, require management of sensitization and symptoms often settle (until reactivated)

 Glymphatic flow is very important when fatigue and cognitive impairment are present (see separate article “Cervical spine with loss of lordosis and impeded glymphatics and association with Thoracic Outlet and Jugular Outlet Syndromes”) This usually improves with good posture, TOS management, LDN.